-Normally, Loadster’s v-users will run your script repeatedly for as long as there is time remaining in your load test.
+Normally, Loadster’s bots will run your script repeatedly for as long as there is time remaining in your load test.

-To set an iteration limit, open your test scenario and click the wrench for the v-user group(s).
+To set an iteration limit, open your test scenario and click the wrench for the bot group(s).

 Click to expand the iteration limit.
-While it’s unlimited by default, adding a limit here will make your v-users stop once the limit has been reached.
+While it’s unlimited by default, adding a limit here will make your bots stop once the limit has been reached.